mozman/ezdxf/docs/source/tools/text_size.rst

     .. attribute:: column_heights

         A tuple of columns heights (float) in drawing units.
-Contains at least one column height and the the column height is 0 for an empty column.
+Contains at least one column height and the column height is 0 for an empty column.

     .. attribute:: column_count